nguyensjsu/fa21-202-pied-piper/README.md

 A scenario represents a single application, and typically this is a game, that can be run within the Greenfoot environment.
 As part of this setup, Greenfoot relies on the Java JDK/JRE 11.x and its core `greenfoot.jar` library components that provide a baseline for the scenario to run with.
-In our case, the Q-TYPE game runs a scenario that builds on top of the `GameWorld` and `Actor` core components, to create the game mechanics.
+In our case, the Q-TYPE game runs a scenario that builds on top of the `World` and `Actor` core components, to create the game mechanics.

 ## Individual Journals